kubeflow/community/proposals/897-experiment-tracking/README.md

 ### UI Strategy

-The initial UI deliverable should be an embedded iframe experience in which Kubeflow embeds selected MLflow views inside Central Dashboard or other Kubeflow UIs.
+The initial UI deliverable should be an embedded iframe experience in which Kubeflow loads full MLflow pages at selected URLs inside Central Dashboard or other Kubeflow UIs.

-A deeper integration model such as module federation remains a future goal dependent on upstream MLflow contributions.
+Phase 1 should explicitly treat iframe embedding as a practical but limited integration model.
+With an unmodified upstream MLflow UI, the embedded experience includes the full MLflow shell such as the header, sidebar, and navigation to unrelated areas like Model Registry or Prompts.
+Because cross-origin iframes do not let Kubeflow rewrite MLflow's DOM or CSS from the parent page, Kubeflow cannot reliably strip that surrounding UI or constrain navigation from the iframe alone.

+If Kubeflow redistributes MLflow with the donated plugins preinstalled, the published image may also carry small, well-scoped UI patches that improve the embedded experience while keeping the primary behavior aligned with upstream MLflow.
+A deeper integration model such as an upstream embed or kiosk mode, or a future module-federation approach, remains the preferred long-term direction.

 The embedded UI path should preserve enough context to load the correct workspace.